 ||PG Cert - £1,330 PG Dip - £2,670 MSc - £4000

 You should expect to pay fees for every year you are in attendance and be aware fees are subject to revision and may increase annually.
 Students on programmes of study of more than one year should take this into account when applying.

 There are different funding options available depending on the route of entry into the course:

-- Routes 1 or 2 - Self-funded or some competitive funding options are available, including postgraduate scholarship places which offer a flexible route of study – scholarship information
+- Self-funded or some competitive funding options are available, including postgraduate scholarship places which offer a flexible route of study – scholarship information

 - The Scottish Funding Council is funding Home/EU tuition fees for a number of places on the MSc in Health and Wellbeing of the Older Person.
 Funded places are open to applicants domiciled in Scotland and the EU.
 More information